lpatmo/lpatmo.github.io/_posts/2015-09-27-notes-from-strange-loop.md

 permalink: /notes-from-strange-loop/
 ---

-Watch all the conference talks [here](https://www.youtube.com/playlist?list=PLcGKfGEEONaCIl5eU53uPBnRJ9rbIH32R).
+The conference was excellent.
+You can watch all the conference talks [here](https://www.youtube.com/playlist?list=PLcGKfGEEONaCIl5eU53uPBnRJ9rbIH32R)!